yukaitung/lgdxrobot2-mcu/README.md

 10. Close STM32CubeProgrammer and reset the BlackPill.
 11. You should hear a click sound from the relay module.

-## Building
+## Compling

-Assume that you are using Ubuntu 24.04.
+The following instructions assume that you are using Ubuntu 24.04.

 1. Install the dependencies.